barbizon-pascalegueret

 La Juxtaposition

-Between tea salon, micro-boutique, workshop, and exhibition space, La Juxtaposition (still on Grande Rue) reflects the essence of Barbizon: a sweet little spot where the art of living is the main focus.
-A must-visit in the village for all tea, coffee, and fresh juice lovers!
+Between tea room, micro-boutique, workshop, and exhibition space, La Juxtaposition (still on Grande Rue) reflects the essence of Barbizon: a wonderfully cozy spot where the art of living is the main theme.
+A must-visit in the village for all tea, coffee, and fresh juice lovers.

 The Juxtaposition